-The Summer Training Institute of Geneva Centre for Autism is a week-long training event held every year designed with specific theme based on current Autism research and best practices.
+The Summer Training Institute of Geneva Centre for Autism is a three-day training event held every year designed with specific theme based on current Autism research and best practices.
 Over the years, the Summer Training Institute has evolved to respond to the increasing needs of integrating individuals with an ASD in their communities.
 Along with recognizing the importance of early intervention is the critical role of education for individuals with an ASD and the people that work with them to be successful in school and in community settings.

 In recent years, most of the Summer Training Institute's program has focused on the classroom.
 While this is true, all of the assessment tools, teaching strategies and implementation plans are also applicable to home and community settings.
 Techniques discussed are effective for individuals of all ages and across the Autism Spectrum including those with Asperger Syndrome.